 This popular assessment uses your habits and attitudes to generate one of 16 personality types, written as a combination of four letters.
 Examples include ISFJ (introverted, sensing, feeling, and judging) and ENTP (extroverted, intuitive, thinking, and perceiving).

-You can also explore potential areas of study and career paths by joining student clubs, volunteering, working a part-time job on campus, managing a side hustle, or completing internships.
+You can also explore potential areas of study and career paths by joining student clubs, volunteering, working a part-time job on campus, managing a side hustle, or completing an internship.

 3. What Are You Good At?

-One way of determining which academic fields best suit you is to take a close look at your class grades in high school, as well as your ACT or SAT scores.
+One way to determine which academic fields best suit you is to take a close look at your high school grades and your ACT or SAT scores.
 Doing this can highlight your strengths in specific academic areas.